barryclark/jekyll-now/_posts/2017-8-28-GSOC-final-evaluation.md

 | [1386206](https://bugzilla.mozilla.org/show_bug.cgi?id=1386206) | Breaking FormData's collect loop into chunks to be executed in idle dispatch |

 # Wrap up
 This has been a great experience for me to work with Mike and Dão, and all other engineers and developers at the Mozilla organization.
 At first, it was weird to work alone, from home and interact with other people through monitor screen.
 But after talking to Mike about the problem, he had taught me a lot about getting motives to keep working and deliver patches to the community.
 It does really help, but now I'm just getting more lazy.
-Sorry Mike!!! :)) Mike also teached me a lot about the tools, test suites, build configuration, etc. He also reviewed my code in great detailed and was helpful when I was in trouble.
+Sorry Mike!!! :)) Mike also taught me a lot about the tools, test suites, build configuration, etc. He also reviewed my code in great detailed and was helpful when I was in trouble.
 It was a pleasure to work with him and have had him as my mentor.
 Thank Mike for letting me work with you during the summer!!

 GSOC has been a great journey into the open source world.
 It allows students to participate in software projects and get to know development tools: version control, testing framework, IRC, etc. I'm sure we, students, have earned an invaluable experience during the summer.
 Thanks Google!!